-Recently, one of the most controversial topics of conversation has been Melania Trump’s smile.
-In one particularly damning video captured at her husband Donald Trump’s inauguration as President, she’s seen beaming widely at her partner.
+One of the most widely discussed potential fake smiles is that of Melania Trump.
+In one particularly damning video, captured at her husband Donald Trump’s inauguration as President, she’s seen beaming widely at her partner.
 But as soon as he’s turned around, Melania suddenly looks devastated.
 As the entire scene occurred during a religious sermon, there’s plenty one could say about the way the interaction played out.
-But situations like raise the question of the significance of facial expressions, especially the impact of a smile.
+But situations like this raise the question of the significance of facial expressions, especially the impact of a smile.

 People place too much trust in facial expressions

 Almost everyone knows that uncomfortable feeling before an interview, or an important negotiation: “How should I behave, and what kind of first impression will I make on my interviewer?”
 To make a great first impression, most people believe the secret is simply to smile… It’s thought that people who smile are considered to be trustworthy.
 People who struggle to curve their lips upward are considered by their counterparts to be unreliable.
 But a nice smile isn’t everything.
 It can also be deceptive, and sometimes even hurt your career.

 In a study published by researchers from the University of Southern California in November 2016, they found that when it comes to assessing the trustworthiness of a colleague or business contact, the majority of people have a flawed sense of judgment.”They place a lot of trust in facial expressions when it comes to gauging the honesty of their counterpart,” it states.